GeminiDRSoftware/DRAGONS/readme.md

 reduce Gemini science data, please continue to use, for the time being, the [Gemini IRAF package](https://www.gemini.edu/sciops/data-and-results/processing-software).

-The first public release is currently expected to happen in October 2019 and will be able to reduce imaging data from Gemini's current instruments.
+The first public release is currently expected to happen in **October 2019** and will be able to reduce **imaging data** from Gemini's current instruments.
 There will no spectroscopy support in the first release, though we are working on that.

+For now, please feel free to look around in the code and the documentation to see what's coming up.

 ---